codemagic-ci-cd/codemagic-docs/content/yaml-publishing/firebase-app-distribution.md

 #### 2. Authenticating via service account

 Using a service account is a more secure option due to granular permission settings.
-It can also used to authenticate with various Firebase services, such as Firebase Test Lab and Firebase App Distribution.
+It can also be used to authenticate with various Firebase services, such as Firebase Test Lab and Firebase App Distribution.

 1. On the Firebase project page, navigate to **Project settings** by clicking on the cog button.
 Select the **Service accounts** tab.
 Click on the **X service accounts** button as shown on the screenshot. <br><br>
 ![Firebase service accounts](../uploads/firebase_service_accounts_button.png)